anden-karlsson/Research-Seminar/README.md

 ## 3. Replication Files

-To replicate the tables and figures used in the paper, the aforementioned modules needs to be used.
+To replicate the tables and figures used in the paper, the aforementioned packages needs to be used.
 The underlying data required for replication is the underlying data file:

 - Data.xlsx